NeoGeographyToolkit/StereoPipeline/docs/tools/sfs.rst

 --image-exposures-prefix <path>
     Use this prefix to optionally read initial exposures (filename is ``<path>-exposures.txt``).

+--save-computed-intensity-only
+    Save the computed (simulated) image intensities for given DEM, images, cameras, and reflectance model, without refining the DEM.
+The exposures will be computed along the way unless specified via ``--image-exposures-prefix``.

 --model-coeffs-prefix <path>
     Use this prefix to optionally read model coefficients from a